izabelacloud/Readme-Generator/README.md

   ## Installation

-  ip
+  intructions

   ## Usage

-  ip
+  usage

   ## License

-  This project is licensed under the MIT License.
+  This project is licensed under the MIT.

   ## Contributing

-  ip
+  contrib

   ## Tests

-  ip
+  test

   ## Questions

-  If you have any questions about the repository, contact me directly at test.
-You can find more of my work at https://github.com/ip.
+  If you have any questions about the repository, contact me directly at i.petrovicova@gmail.com.
+You can find more of my work at https://github.com/IzabelaCloud.